Best Paint for Kitchen Cabinets (Professional Finish!)

 We did use a paint sprayer for spraying the paint, and I believe for the smoothest paint finish possible – this is your best bet.
 But I have to say that the quality of the paint we used is so insanely good that even if it is rolled with a high-density foam roller – it will still look and feel incredibly professional.

-Sherwin William Color Deck is amazing for helping you decide what paint color might work best for your home!
+If you’re unsure about what color you should paint your cabintets, Sherwin William Color Deck is amazing for helping you decide what paint color might work best in your home!
+You can hold the different swatches up in your kitchen throughout the day to see how the light hits.

-Water-based paint, like its name suggest – uses water.
+Water-based paint, like its name suggest, uses water.
 It dries much faster, usually in a few hours, making it ideal for DIY’ing kitchen cabinets.
+The benefit of oil-based paints in the past is that they were truly the most durable option.
+However, modern formulas of water-based paints are JUST as durable and wont’ yellow over time.
+This is a win-win in my eyes.

-For painting cabinets, water-based paint is usually the better choice.
+For painting cabinets, water-based paint (like Sherwin Williams Urethane Trim Enamel) is usually the better choice.
 It dries quickly, so you can finish the job faster, and it doesn’t have as many strong fumes, which is great for indoor projects.
-Newer water-based paints are really durable and give a smooth, shiny finish that’s just as good as oil-based paint.

 WHAT IS THE BEST PAINT FOR KITCHEN CABINETS?

-Hands down, the best cabinet paint we’ve personally used is Sherwin Williams Urethane Trim Enamel.
+Sherwin Williams Urethane Trim Enamel is hands-down the best kitchen cabinet paint in our experience.
 This is a quality water-based paint specifically designed for cabinets, trim, doors, etc.

 This leads me to what we chose…